 “For my money, that’s where all your hostility is coming from,” she continued.
 “You’ve got to use all that pent-up frustration as a motivator.
 If nothing else, you owe it to your dog…”

 “What are you talking about, hostility?
-I’m not frustrated,” I snapped, homing back in on my coffee cup, something to do with my hands.
+And I’m not frustrated,” I snapped, homing back in on my coffee cup, something to do with my hands.
 I looked away, back into Halyard’s candlit tables and mounted grapnels, brass compasses, strung hawsers and martingales.
 “Seamus’s got nothing to do with…”

-“Pu-leeze, Kenneth, this isn’t little Melissa you’re talking to here,” she cranked back my attention, mugging with her Stella like a Havana Panatela, before stuffing it in my cup.
+“Pu-leeze, Kenneth, this isn’t sweet little Melissa you’re talking to here,” she cranked back my attention, mugging with her Stella like a Havana Panatela, before stuffing it in my cup.
 “I mean, get with the program, you’ve gotta set goals.
-I know about your Saturn Return meshugahss, so make that inner turmoil work for you.
+I know about your Saturn Return meshugahss, so make that inner turmoil work for you too.
 Just like I’m always telling myself that if I don’t continue to evolve as an artist, I’ll end up washed up and alone like Darna Karl to keep me painting—whatever works, see what I’m saying?”

 “Hey, come on, I don’t think you look like a…” I finished off my au lait, much as she already had, with breadsticks all noshed down or overboard.

 “You don’t,” she asked searchingly, as she beckoned me back through the Halyard.
 “Then what do you think I look like?”